dovpanda-dev/dovpanda/README.md

 ## Usage

 ### Hints
-The basic usage of `dovpanda` is its hints mechanism, which is very easy and works out-of-the-box.
+The main usage of `dovpanda` is its hints mechanism, which is very easy and works out-of-the-box.
-Just import it after you import pandas
+Just import it after you import pandas, whether inside a notebook or in a console.

 ```python
 import pandas as pd